U.S. life insurers impose waiting periods to skirt coronavirus risk

 Fritz worries about a possible lockdown and more delays.
 “If it goes much further, I’m really concerned that I don’t have the coverage in place,” he said.

-(Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Lincoln Feast.)
+(Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Lincoln Feast and Paul Simao)

 ((Suzanne.Barlyn@thomsonreuters.com; 646-223-8550; Reuters Messaging: suzanne.barlyn.thomsonreuters.com@reuters.net))